-Mona Liza Hamlin is a Clinical Nurse Educator and the Lactation Consultant at Nemours Alfred I. duPont Hospital for Children in Wilmington, DE and owner of The Baby Space, LLC.
+Mona Liza Hamlin is currently Parent Education and Lactation Services Program Manager at Christiana Care Health System and owner of The Baby Space, LLC.
+She previously worked as a Clinical Nurse Educator and the Lactation Consultant at Nemours Alfred I. duPont Hospital for Children in Wilmington, DE.
 Through both her professional experience as a NICU nurse and her personal experience as a breastfeeding mother, Mona realized the importance of breastfeeding support.
 Fueled by her professional and personal passions to ensure that all mothers have access to quality breastfeeding support and resources, Mona used her experience to segue from bedside nursing to lactation.
 Mona's fundamental belief is that equitable access and quality care are provided to all women, especially those at highest risk.
 After earning the International Board Certified Lactation Consultant (IBCLC) credential, Mona developed the Nemours Lactation Support Program, which provides inpatient, outpatient, and employee breastfeeding services.
 As an educator, Mona has provided Baby Behavior training and advanced lactation education to health care providers, nurses, WIC staff, and community members.
 Mona serves as a member of the Delaware Healthy Mother & Infant Consortium and is a current board member for the USBC and the Breastfeeding Coalition of Delaware.
 She is proud to be a founding member of the National Association of Professional & Peer Lactation Supporters of Color (NAPPLSC), an organization aimed at addressing breastfeeding disparities and improving breastfeeding amongst communities of color.
 Through The Baby Space, her most recent endeavor, Mona serves her local community offering private consultation with a holistic approach.
 Mona enjoys being a wife and mother to two amazing boys.

 Suzanne Haydu, Nutrition and Physical Activity Coordinator, Maternal, Child and Adolescent Health (MCAH) Division, California Department of Public Health (CDPH), integrates and coordinates healthy eating, physical activity, and breastfeeding promotion within MCAH.
 Suzanne’s undergraduate degrees are in art and community nutrition, she has a dual MPH in nutrition and health education, and she is a registered dietitian.
 Suzanne began working in public health as a farm-home instructress program coordinator/instructor in Malawi via the Peace Corps.
 This included developing an appropriate technology unit, running the first aid clinic, volunteering at a local childbirth center, and teaching nutrition.
 She has been the WIC Directors at the Native American Health Centers and Maxicare.
 She was the Perinatal Program Coordinator and Clinical Nutritionist at the Martin Luther King Family Health Center in Richmond, California.
 Suzanne is passionate about collaboration and breastfeeding promotion.
 She started work at MCAH in 1992, providing nutrition technical expertise and leadership for the Comprehensive Perinatal Program and Sweet Success.